 We are a growth-oriented midstream energy company formed to own, operate and develop midstream energy assets to primarily service Antero Resources' production and completion activity.
 We believe that our strategically located assets and our relationship with Antero Resources have allowed us to become a leading midstream energy company serving the Appalachian Basin and present opportunities to expand our midstream services to other operators in the Appalachian Basin.
 Our assets consist of gathering pipelines, compressor stations and interests in processing and fractionation plants that collect and process production from Antero Resources' wells in the Appalachian Basin in West Virginia and Ohio.
-Our assets also include two independent water handling systems that deliver water from the Ohio River and several regional waterways, which portions of these systems are also utilized to transport flowback and produced water.
-These water handling systems consist of permanent buried pipelines, surface pipelines and water storage facilities, as well as pumping stations, blending facilities and impoundments to transport the water throughout the pipelines.
+Our assets also include two independent water handling systems that deliver water from the Ohio River and several regional waterways.
+These water handling systems consist of permanent buried pipelines, surface pipelines and water storage facilities, as well as pumping stations, blending facilities and impoundments.
+Portions of these water handling systems are also utilized to transport flowback and produced water.
 These services are provided by us directly or through third-parties with which we contract.
-Our assets also include other flowback and produced water treatment facilities that we use to provide water treatment services to Antero Resources and third-parties.